Chair Person – Suzanne Price

 Webmaster – Steve Molland

 I’d not run really since cross country at school until I went to Park Run in May 2014.
 I’ve never been fast and my pb is 34:57.
 I’m also lucky to have been able to run the 1st Rome Park Run in 2018 and a number of other 5k’s in Chicago, Tokyo and New York.
 I’ve also done the Pendock Chicken Run and the 2018 Worcester 10k.
 I was part of a team that took on Thunder Run and complete two 10k laps.
 The longest and furthest runs were last year, at the Joust, where I did 5 laps each of 5.5miles.
 I surprised myself!
 If it wasn’t for the social side of the club I certainly would not be running.
-In January 2019, I organised a Plum Ski trip to Les Arcs 2000 which was great fun.
-I hope this will become an annual event! #UTP
+In January 2019, I organised the 1st Plum Ski trip to Les Arcs which was great fun and now becoming an annual event! #UTP